 42 – WordPress makes it easy for users to subscribe to your content using RSS feeds.
 RSS stands for Really Simple Syndication and WordPress fully supports protocols such as RSS 1.0 (RDF), RSS 2.0 and ATOM specifications.
 Almost every page on your site has an associated feed that your readers can subscribe to (e.g. latest posts, categories, comments, etc.).
 WordPress also allows you to add content such as podcasts and videos to your feeds.

 43 – WordPress helps you create maximum exposure for your sites online and in search engines automatically.
 WordPress comes with two ways of automatically connecting your site to other sites (and enabling other sites to do the same to your site), called PingBack and TrackBack.
 You can also configure your WordPress site to automatically notify blog directories about your new content using the PingBack function.
-We have created a detailed tutorial about automating WordPress traffic here: Web Traffic Blueprint Part 1 – Learn How To Turn Your WordPress Blog Into A Traffic Generation Machine
+We have created a detailed tutorial on automating WordPress traffic here: Web Site Traffic Blueprint Part 1 – Learn How To Turn Your WordPress Website Into An Automated Traffic Generation Machine

 44 – WordPress promotes interactivity and community-building on your site.
 You can interact with your site visitors through the use of built-in features like comments, trackbacks, and pingbacks.
 Visitors can leave comments on individual entries on your site, and you can then reply to their comments.
 You can also delete inappropriate comments, and enable or disable comments on a per-post basis.
 In fact, you can easily create an entire social networking site with WordPress.